hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added ability to use the HTMl tag '<button type="submit">Submit</button>' in the Contact Form 7.
 * Added compatibility with ACF Extended Pro Form.
 * Added optimisation of autoloading to boost performance.
+* Fixed showing the hCaptcha widget on wpForo community page.

 = 2.4.0 =
 * Tested with PHP 8.2.